 Leica D-LUX Typ 109 vs Panasonic GX7

-The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in September 2014 and August 2013.
+The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and August 2013.
 The D-LUX Typ 109 is a fixed lens compact, while the GX7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.